greifentor/DiSyM/README.md

 ### Values

 Any token in a rule which is not identified as a command will be stored as a value.
-While converting the string with teh rule the application tries to find the correct type for the value.
+While converting the string with the rule the application tries to find the correct type for the value.
 Any value which cannot be identified as an explicit type will be stored as a string.

 |Type|Values to Pass|
 |-|-|